DivanteLtd/microservices-book/book/ch6-related-technologies.md

 There are major open-source platforms that were built using the Microservices approach by design.
 This section tries to list those that we think could be used as a reference for designing your architecture - or even better - could be used as a part of it.

-## Vue Storefront
+### Vue Storefront

-Vue Storefront is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (eg. Magento, commerce tools, AboutYou.cloud, Shopware6) through the API.
+Vue Storefront is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (eg. Magento, commercetools, AboutYou.cloud, Shopware6) through the API.

 Vue Storefront is and always will be in the open source.
 Anyone can use and support the project, we want it to be a tool for the improvement of the shopping experience.
 The project is in the production phase.